 In 2021, Lyons opens The Shed in New York with Kelsey Lu’s opera This is a Test, re-joins Will Crutchfield for Teatro Nuovo’s digital presentation of The Complete Recordings of Giuseppe Verdi, returns to Baltimore Concert Opera, Lyric Fest, and Mohonk Mountain for a series of concerts, and curates a live-streamed recital of art songs she titled The Art of Perseverance inclusive of Black, queer and female artists for the Gelman Concert Series with River City Opera.

-As well, Lyons joins City University of New York’s From the Voice Of series for a talk on Equity and Action, and will serve as an adjudicator for the 2021 Miss New York Scholarship Competition.
+As well, Lyons joins City University of New York’s From the Voice Of series for a talk on Equity and Action, and will serve as a judge for the 2021 Miss America New York Scholarship Competition.